mydatastory/clinics/README.md

 This repository contains sub-directories of data story clinics.

-The style guide for all stories can be found in the */doc* folder.
+The style guide for all stories can be found at this [location](https://github.com/mydatastory/stories/blob/master/doc/style_guide.pptx).